-Zen design when used in your backyard garden change your days from stressed to relaxed.
-Generally speaking, when your backyard is Zen, it means that design which is conducive to a serene, meditative environment.
-I think there is more to it than that, however, so let’s delve into what Zen design means in your backyard garden.
-(Click on an image to see its source.)
+Incorporating Zen design in your backyard garden is powerful enough to take you from high stress to deep relaxation.
+Generally speaking, when your backyard is Zen, it means a design that is conducive to a serene, meditative, or mindful environment.
+However, for a closer look let’s delve into what Zen design means in your backyard garden.

 But … What is Zen?

 Traditionally, a Zen garden is one with white stones in which the artist swirls the stones into a unique design.
 To give you a brief historical background of the term “Zen”, we go to 12th century Japan.
 Mahayana Buddhism made its way to Japan in the 12 Century C.E.
 “Zen” is the Japanese word for “Dhyana” (meditation).
 Therefore, the term “Zen” is of Japanese origin.
 While its origins derive from Buddhism, it is now a commonly used term around the world.

 Zen teaches that all humans have the capacity to attain enlightenment because we all have an inherent Buddha-nature; indeed, we are all already enlightened beings, but our true potential has been clouded by ignorance.
 According to some Zen traditions, this ignorance is overcome through a sudden breakthrough — called satori — during meditation in which the true nature of reality, and our experience of it, is revealed.VIA Patheos

 It is widely accepted that Zen design is about natural colors in soft tones that induce relaxation and feelings of serenity.
 It also refers to the elements in a design space that flow visually from one part of the space to the other.
 The design is one that evokes a calm and centered mind free from confusion.
 It thereby frees your mind from unnecessary distractions and allows you to see the true reality in a given situation.